atakann/Orderbook-Heatmap/README.md

 ### 2. Using Pure React & JavaScript (`Heatmapfn` Component)

-The `Heatmapfn` component demonstrates an alternative approach using only React and JavaScript.
-This method involves manual calculations for scaling and direct SVG manipulation within React, offering finer control over each aspect of the visualization.
+The `Heatmapfn` component uses only React and JavaScript.

 **Features:**
 - Manual implementation of data scaling